Pay As You Earn: common problems

 In some very limited circumstances, it may be possible for HMRC to write off the debt, or, if your employer or pension payer is at fault, to collect the tax from them instead.

-You can find out more about checking a P800 Tax Calculation, and about the circumstances in which you may be able to challenge an underpayment, on the website of the Low Incomes Tax reform Group (LITRG) at www.litrg.org.uk.
+You can find out more about checking a P800 Tax Calculation and challenging underpayments on the Low Incomes Tax reform Group website.

 If you are sick or on maternity, paternity or adoption leave, you will have the tax on your pay collected under PAYE.